Beyond eBay and Etsy: 12 Online Flea Markets You’ve Never Heard Of

 • Listings only active for 10 days

-When Swappa was founded in 2010 by techie Ben Edwards, it was a trusted place to sell and purchase mobile devices.
-More than a decade later, that trust lives on.
-With excellent reviews on Trust Pilot and over 100 million in 2021 seller proceeds, Swappa is not only a place for mobile devices, but has also expanded to include sneakers, drones, cameras and more.
+When Swappa was founded in 2010 by techie, Ben Edwards, it was a trusted place to sell and purchase mobile devices and, more than a decade later, that trust lives on.
+With excellent reviews on Trustpilot and over 100 million in 2021 seller proceeds, Swappa is not only a place for mobile devices, but has also expanded to include sneakers, drones, cameras, watches and more.

 Want a computer for your trail bike?
 Check Swappa.
 Need a home camera system?
 Swappa has you covered.
 We even found a two-way radio for sale.
-We’re not saying that Swappa mimics the joy of browsing through random tech at Best Buy, but we’re not not saying it either.
+We’re not saying that Swappa mimics the joy of browsing through random tech at Radio Shack, but we’re not not saying it either.
+But Swappa is relatively limited in its merchandise, so this is the right place to sell your old tech and likely only that.

 7. Everything But the House